WF-Attack-and-Defense/Awesome-WF-Security/README.md

 # Awesome Website Fingerprinting Attack and Defense Studies
-> A curated list of research works on website fingerprinting attack and defense
+> A curated list of research works on website fingerprinting attacks and defenses since 2014.

 ----